The Common Ground Forum brings people together from different viewpoints to work collaboratively on areas of common interest.

 • Association of Deer Management Groups is working with Forestry and Land Scotland to develop a protocol for how chairs of DMGs deal with conflict; and is currently scoping out further ways to improve how DMGs function.

-• A new ADMG/ScotLINK liaison group is being established to enable discussion on respective positions and explore common objectives for policy direction, bringing in other organisations as required.
+A new ADMG/ScotLINK Deer Task Force liaison group has been established to enable discussion on respective positions and explore common objectives for policy direction, bringing in other organisations as required.

 • SCOTLAND: The Big Picture is researching a feature-length documentary focused on red deer, with a view to a screening tour in early 2025.
 The film will enable discussions at community-level on the forthcoming changes in deer management.
 Four people from the Common Ground Forum are on the steering group, helping to shape the narrative of the film.

-We are grateful to the following for their generous support of the Common Ground Forum:
+We are grateful to the following for their generous support of the Common Ground Forum work in 2024-25:

 Association of Deer Management Groups